 Planning constraints

-When determining your planning application there are a number of constraints which may have to be taken into account.
-Listed below are some of the main constraints that apply to Reigate and Banstead and links to pages with relevant information:
+When determining your planning application there are a number of constraints which may have to be taken into account, these might restrict or limit the type of development that can be carried out.
+Listed below are some of the main constraints that apply to our borough and links to pages for further information:

 Flood risk